 LoadHtml() method.
-From here you can perform a quick search for all code blocks and then updating the HTML as needed.
+From here you can perform a quick search for all code blocks and then the HTML can be updated as needed.
 Those four lines of code are pretty much everything you need.
 As you cans ee in the screenshot below my code sample now look s a lot nicer as it has some cool colours.

 You now have syntax highlighting with markdown in Umbraco, happy coding!